What is Customer Satisfaction (CSAT)?

 Measuring CSAT is a great way to determine how your business is performing in the eyes of your customers.
 It’s simple, yet adaptable for a variety of circumstances and can be used in conjunction with other sentiment measurements.
 Check back to the Talkdesk blog soon, as we’ll be covering another related metric, CES, in the coming weeks!

-In the meantime, why not learn more about using data in your call center by clicking the button below?
+In the meantime, you can learn more about using data in your call center by watching the webinar below.